open-spaced-repetition/srs-benchmark/README.md

 Total number of users: 19,990.

 Total number of reviews for evaluation: 702,721,850.
 Same-day reviews are excluded except in FSRS-5 and GRU-P-short, i.e., each algorithm uses only one review per day (the first, chronologically).
-Some reviews are filtered out, for example, the revlog entries created on changing the due date manually or reviewing the cards in a filtered deck with "Reschedule cards based on my answers in this deck" disabled.
+Some reviews are filtered out, for example, the revlog entries created by changing the due date manually or reviewing cards in a filtered deck with "Reschedule cards based on my answers in this deck" disabled.
 Finally, an outlier filter is applied.
 These are the reasons why the number of reviews used for evaluation is significantly lower than the figure of 1.7 billion mentioned earlier.

 The following tables present the means and the 99% confidence intervals.
 The best result is highlighted in **bold**.
 The rightmost column shows the number of optimizable (trainable) parameters.
 If a parameter is a constant, it is not included.